Skip to main content

 The situations that most commonly require external threat assessment support are also the situations in which response time matters most.
 Having the relationship established before you need it is the operationally sound approach.

-Kestralis Group conducts WAVR-21 behavioral threat assessments for organizations across all industries.
+Kestralis Group conducts behavioral threat assessments using the KTI-W — our proprietary structured professional judgment instrument in the same scientific family as the WAVR-21.
 We also design and stand up internal Threat Assessment Teams for organizations ready to build that capability.
 Contact us to discuss your situation.

 — Get in touch